nonflammable/netBlink/README.md

 I know that it's sound difficult but most persons (almost 4 of 5) decode it at first try.

+***If raspberry don't have an Ip address it will blink "404".***

+After finished transmision diode returns to default mode (disk usage indication).

 ## Example

 **.125** (fast 1 blink)(1 second on)(fast 2 blink)(1 second on)(fast 5 blink)